 Order number-0114 was placed on the Wednesday 1st November 1972 with Maranello Concessionaires Ltd by the South West Ferrari and Dino dealers, Dick Lovett for a 246 GTS finished in marrone Dino metallizato 106-M-73 (one of 215 246's so finished)with beige 430 trim with beige carpets and electric windows, in turn Maranello Concessionaires Ltd placed the order -D/380 with the factory the same day for January 1973 production. which was acknowledged two weeks later.
 The car was completed and invoiced by the factory on the 13th February 1973 for delivery to Maranello Concessionaires Ltd by truck.
-In turn Dick Lovett were invoiced for the car by Maranello Concessionaires Ltd on Monday 2nd April 1973.First registered on Tuesday 17th April 1973 to a 29 year old dentist and latterly successful national British rally driver, Mr Malcolm Patrick of Stratford upon Avon.
+In turn Dick Lovett were invoiced for the car by Maranello Concessionaires Ltd on Monday 2nd April 1973.First registered on Tuesday 17th April 1973 to a 29 year old dentist and latterly successful national British rally driver, Mr Malcolm Patrick.
 Mr Patrick apparently resisted Peter Lovett's best efforts to sell him a 365 GTB/4 Daytona instead!
 The list price was £5605.81 plus metallic paint £114.79 plus delivery charges number plates and road tax.
 During Mr Patricks ownership, the car, it was maintained by Tony Jones of AVJ Developments in Pershore, Worcestershire.
 (AVJ were appointed official Aston Martin service agents ,and noted for their building of race prepared Aston Martins, as well as competition preparation and noted for their turbo charging of Ford engined cars.)
 Mr Patrick owned the car for just over two years/30,000 miles(?) finally selling it to Tony Jones who apparently had damaged it whilst it was with him being serviced.
 It was replaced with a fibreglass 308 GTB from then Ferrari agents, Maltin Car Concessionaires of Henley on Thames.

-Purchased, from Tony Jones, on Tuesday 2nd September 1975 by Mr Martyn Harfield of The Midlands for his wife Sheila's 32nd birthday.
+Purchased, from Tony Jones, on Tuesday 2nd September 1975 by Mr Martyn Harfield for his wife Sheila's 32nd birthday.
 It was bought the car with some "fairly inconsequential damage" the result of having "been driven into a ditch", which he had repaired and changed the colour to Red ,before giving it to his wife.
 Mr Harfield then bought a Humber Hawk with the number 1SDH ,which he transferred onto the Dino.
 Mrs Harfield,(now Blankstone), recalls taking their then six year old son to parties, much to the annoyance of other parents.
-(There are photographs of the car with her son taken in 1976)Mrs Harfield owned the car until 1st April 1976, when it was bought by 34 year old Mr Norman Paine of East Sussex.
-The DVLA Swansea were notified of the colour having changed to Red on the 10th September 1977, after it had passed into the ownership of Mr David Mills of Kent on the 3rd July 1977.Mr Mills owned the car for just under two years when it was bought by a 21 year old, Mr Desmond Sturdee of Kent, from a friend of his fathers, Mr David Jones of the Mini Centre Clockhouse Station, Beckenham Kent part exchanging a Porsche 911 2.4 E and paying some £7500 in all.
+(There are photographs of the car with her son taken in 1976)Mrs Harfield owned the car until 1st April 1976, when it was bought by 34 year old Mr Norman Paine .
+The DVLA Swansea were notified of the colour having changed to Red on the 10th September 1977, after it had passed into the ownership of Mr David Mills on the 3rd July 1977.Mr Mills owned the car for just under two years when it was bought by a 21 year old, Mr Desmond Sturdee, from a friend of his fathers, Mr David Jones of the Mini Centre Clockhouse Station, Beckenham Kent part exchanging a Porsche 911 2.4 E and paying some £7500 in all.
 The car was registered to his property company Aegis Securities(Bromley)Ltd on the 2nd April 1979 still registered VNP 334L.The car acquired another keeper when the personal number DE 51 was applied and it was re-registered to Mr Desmond Sturdee ,still of the same Kent company.
 During Mr Sturdee's ownership the car was maintained by Surrey Ferrari specialists, Modena Engineering where it was photographed in 1981 by my colleague Mark Hawkins.
 This included Modena Engineering rebuilding the engine following a dropped valve.
 Modena also carried out a full body restoration.
 DE 51 remained on the car until May 1981 when it was transferred to a Mercedes-Benz 450 SEL 6.9, and the replacement number of XGU 123M allocated to it.
 Mr Sturdee sold the car via the weekly magazine ,Exchange and Mart for £12,000-he would later own a 365 GTB/4 Daytona- to Mr Richard Brown of West Yorkshire on the 23rd May 1981.

-The car was registered to Mr Browns textile machinery company, Kevaro Textile Machinery Ltd on the 15th January 1982 noting the colour as Yellow ,having been changed on the 21st August 1981 The car passed into the "ownership" of Miss Dorothea Hubbard of The Midlands on the 12th August 1982,before being re-registered to Kevaro Textile Machinery Ltd machinery company.
+The car was registered to Mr Browns textile machinery company, Kevaro Textile Machinery Ltd on the 15th January 1982 noting the colour as Yellow ,having been changed on the 21st August 1981 The car passed into the "ownership" of Miss Dorothea Hubbard on the 12th August 1982,before being re-registered to Kevaro Textile Machinery Ltd machinery company.
 This appears to have facilitated the transfer of the registration number 246 VT onto the car(at this time both cars had to be registered to the donor vehicles owner).The car was re-registered to Mr Browns company, Spectrum Yarns Ltd on the 29th July 1997.

-The car was acquired by respected Ferrari specialist ,John Pogson of Italia Autosport with 10,877 miles recorded, on the 20th November 2001,and who sold the car to the penultimate owner, Mr Christopher Woodhead of Hertfordshire.
+The car was acquired by respected Ferrari specialist ,John Pogson of Italia Autosport with 10,877 miles recorded, on the 20th November 2001,and who sold the car to the penultimate owner, Mr Christopher Woodhead.
 John recalls the car having been maintained by Prancing Horse Garages, where he previously worked before setting up Italia Autosport.
 Over the next few months some £28,000 was spent stripping the car to a rolling shell for refinishing in Red, the engine was overhauled with new inlet valves new, valve guides and with the engine reassembled to "show condition".
 The interior trim was sent away to a specialist.
 Over the course of the next few years John Pogson continued to maintain the car annually with a gearbox overhaul and in February 2009 with 14,711 miles.
 The brakes and suspension being rebuilt in 2011.

 The last owner, a geologist from Surrey bought the car from Kent specialist ,Simon Furlonger and registered the car on the 29th March 2014 with the current 1972 dating number plate was allocated.